-Public consultation – Monday 1 June to Sunday 20 September 2020
+Our second public consultation on the scheme, which ran from Monday 1 June to Sunday 20 September 2020 is now closed.

 The Croydon area is the busiest, most congested and most complex part of the country’s rail network.

 The lack of capacity at East Croydon station and the complex series of junctions north of Croydon, the Selhurst triangle, delays trains across the Brighton Main Line and the wider network every time an incident occurs.